imkhoibui/personal-webpage/index.md

 ----------
 ## Milestones:

 These are the experiences that shaped my career, of course, I have learned more from the times I failed that when I succeeded.
-If you are curious about those, click [here](/fail_index.html).

 * **Sep 2025:** Joining St Jude's BioHackathon to work on deploying
 * **Mar 2025:** Joined nf-core's Hackathon, working on `scxa-teriary-workflow` from EMBL-EBI, in charge of modularizing workflows, ensuring inputs & outputs for workflows.